mynameisfiber/high_performance_python_2e/README.md

 High Performance Python 2e: The Code
 =================================

+> NOTE: This repo is still being built.
+We'll remove this notice once all the
+> code samples have been merged into the repo!

 This repository contains the code from ["High Performance Python 2e"](http://shop.oreilly.com/product/0636920268505.do) by Micha Gorelick and Ian Ozsvald with O'Reilly Media.
 Each directory contains the examples from